-- Bellevue residents, employees, and visitors move safely and comfortably along roadway corridors with a full suite of mobility options. - Connected and continuous pedestrian and bicycle facilities provide convenient access to schools, work, activity centers, transit, and parks. - Frequent and reliable transit provides Bellevue residents with connections to the city and region. - Multimodal metrics and level of service standards inform design and investment decisions. - The transportation system complements and enhances neighborhood character, the environment, and quality of life.
+- Bellevue residents, employees, and visitors move safely and comfortably around the city with a full suite of mobility options. - Connected and continuous pedestrian and bicycle facilities provide convenient access to schools, work, activity centers, transit, and parks. - Frequent and reliable transit provides Bellevue residents with connections to the city and region. - Multimodal Performance Metrics and Performance Targets inform design and investment decisions. - The transportation system accommodates growth, and complements and enhances neighborhood character, the environment, and quality of life.